Scalability in Perception for Autonomous Driving: Waymo Open Dataset: Experiments

 We evaluate models on the proposed 3D detection metrics for both 7-degree-of-freedom 3D~boxes and 5-degree-of-freedom BEV boxes on the 150-scene hidden test set.
 For our 3D tasks, we use 0.7 IoU for vehicles and 0.5 IoU for pedestrians.
-Table~\ref{eval-ap} shows detailed results; we can roughly conclude that 1) vehicle detection is harder in this new dataset; 2) we can build a decent pedestrian 3D object detection model with a sufficient amount of pedestrian data.

-These baselines are LiDAR only; it is exciting to research on camera$+$LiDAR, camera-only or temporal 3D object detection approaches on this dataset.
+Table~\ref{eval-ap} shows detailed results;

 \paragraph{2D Object Detection in Camera Images}